gabrielruiu/spring-cloud-config-server-redis/README.md

 ## Notes

-* There is no support for versioned properties, and therefor, all responses returned by the Redis config server will contain a ```null``` version.
+* There is no support for versioned properties, and therefore, all responses returned by the Redis config server will contain a ```null``` version.